 I went on to further courses to get more knowledge, passing different exams and gaining huge amounts of PC know how.
 As time went by I contacted the Voluntary services sector and they suggested I should apply for Charity Status as they felt I was doing a wonderful job and offering a wonderful service.
 Jill Martin and Chris Watson of the CVS and myself had a meeting to get thing started.
 Mr Peter Woods a retired Bank Manager offered to do the accounts and books.
 We had many people wanting to enjoy the challenge and to help us get started.
 We filled in the Charity paper work for Charity Status and we were told it would be around 5/6 Months before we got a reply.
 In only 6 weeks we had the good news and became a Government Registered Charity.

 In 2004 I was rushed into Basildon hospital Essex as my intestines pushed through my stomach wall.
 I was then transferred to Homerton Hospital in Hackney where I underwent major stomach surgery.
 When I got home I had district nurses in daily to attend to my massive stomach wounds that for some unknown reason were not healing up.
 After many swab and blood tests I was diagnosed with the wonderful disease known as MRSA.
 For 10 Months I suffered my wounds not healing, having a drain bottle inserted through my stomach draining of the disease.
 I had to sleep eat and live with this bottle strapped to my body for 10 Months having district nurses in twice a day.
 This disease wasn't going to finish me.
 After 10 months the MRSA subsided and the stomach tube and draining bottle taken out and I was free of this terrible disease.
 I now in July 2009 have been diagnosed with a non curable muscle and nerve wasting disease called peripheral neuropathy and this is not going to beat me either.

 It's a truly fantastic feeling being the Chairman of a Charity.
 I have a great team around me helping people across the UK.
 We all pull together to help keep our fantastic organisation running smoothly.
-I have met some fantastic people in the last 14 years from film and TV soap stars from people from the sporting world but the most fantastic and brave people I meet are the disabled people themselves especially kids and its these great people I respect the most and I give to them well over 90 hours of my time every week and I love it.
+I have met some fantastic people in the last 25 years from film and TV soap stars from people from the sporting world but the most fantastic and brave people I meet are the disabled people themselves especially kids and its these great people I respect the most and I give to them well over 90 hours of my time every week and I love it.
 I can't explain in words the pleasure it gives me.

 My wife Karen is the "fetch and carry lady" she is the backbone of our Charity.
 She does normal woman's duties like washing, ironing cleaning, cooking and caring and a million other jobs but she still finds many hours a week for our Charity.
 My wife also finds 3 evenings a week as she is the secretary of Berry Boys amateur boxing club as this we hope will keep many boys from roaming the streets and it might just stop most of the boys turning out like I was.
-Well my 2 boys went there and my oldest is a high standard amateur boxer who hopes to turn pro 2010.
 It's worked for my boys.
 My wife works harder than I and when I'm struggling to find funds.
 We do PCs together for free to all disabled people and into the late nights sometimes until 2 in the morning and this gives us both great pleasure in making other disabled people happy.